 Honey, we had the kids

-The Treasury Department report also states that same-sex female couples are four times more likely than their married gay male peers to have children, a fact that comes as a surprise to absolutely nobody.
-What the study doesn’t differentiate and would be interesting to know is the difference between the lives of lesbian mothers who have had children through prior heterosexual conjugation, as versus those handling procreation with their female spouse.
+The Treasury Department report also states that same-sex female couples are four times more likely than their married gay male peers to have children.
+A fact that comes as a surprise to absolutely nobody.
+What the study doesn’t differentiate and would be interesting to know is the difference between the lives of lesbian mothers who have had children through prior heterosexual conjugation.
+Versus those handling procreation with their female spouse.

 Financial detective work

 Marriage statistics are not easily tracked at the federal level.
 So truly assessing the lives and pocketbooks of LGBT couples (gay, lesbian and everything else that falls within the queer spectrum) can be quite a challenge.
 Homophobia is alive and well and many people don’t always out themselves to census workers, or on other surveys.
 However, the one place where people do reveal their orientation is when filing taxes as part of a couple.
 (It’s a pretty safe assumption that if you’re in a same-sex marriage you are indeed gay.
 But it’s an assumption nonetheless; one doesn’t necessarily have to be homosexual to marry someone of the same gender.
 Marriage equality legalizes same-sex unions but doesn’t actually require the two in that union have to have sex with each other.)